RichiValentine/RichiValentine/README.md

 - 👀 I’m interested in ...
 Hiring all SDEII positions out of Seattle, NY, and CA.
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ... anyone who is interested in interviewing for the FAANG AWS.
-- 📫 How to reach me ... sayarich@amazon.com or https://www.linkedin.com/in/richvalentine/
+- 📫 How to reach me ... https://www.linkedin.com/in/richvalentine/
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 I love AI / ML